 Double-tapping the black name box brings up a keyboard on which you can enter a name for the port.

 The Set Names button can be used to select a preset name for the device.
 Note that this does not affect the names of individual inputs and outputs; only the device name itself.

-The Output Trim slider introduces a global level trim on all analogue line outputs from the stagebox, relative to the console's Operating Level (set in Menu > Setup > System).
+The Output Trim slider introduces a global level trim on all analogue line outputs from the stagebox, relative to the console's Operating Level (set in Menu > Setup > System / Power).
 Note this does not affect the optional mic split outputs (if fitted), which are always at mic level.

 The Clear Attention button clears all of the Att lights on the local I/O. The rest of the page displays format and clocking information.

 Touching the Inputs or Outputs button brings up a display showing all of the individual connections within the stagebox.
 Each connection's box displays its name and essential settings.
 Use the Show Settings and Show Routes buttons to toggle the display between showing preamp settings and routing information.

 Touching a connection box will display controls on the right of the screen.

 - Touch the connection's box; its number (or name) will appear in the name box in the top-right of the detail display.